 My first degree was in human biology from the University of Surrey, during which I spent a year out at the Army Personnel Research Establishment in Farnborough and had my first taste of ergonomics in practice.
 I then completed an MSc in ergonomics at UCL and a PhD at the Robens Institute.
 I have worked at the Institute of Naval Medicine, University of Surrey, Electrowatt Engineering and CCD.
 For the past 17 years I have been with Hu-Tech Human Factors consultancy, working in a range of industries including oil & gas, pharmaceuticals, manufacturing and transportation.

-There are a number of areas in which I wish to put my time and energy in the year ahead as President.
+There are a number of areas in which I wish to put my time and energy.
 These include forging closer links with other professional bodies, strengthening our influence in healthcare and patient safety, and promoting the publication by the Institute of reference material in ergonomics and human factors.

 I guess some people will associate me with the Driving Ergonomics Special Interest Group, set up in 2008 and now its 100+ membership coordinated by our colleague Cyriel Diels.
 Those with stronger memory might recall the hopefully helpful conference secretariat member with the strong accent.
 Going forward, you should expect the same level of uncompromising integrity, professionalism, and enthusiasm for learning, coupled with some business sense and practice experienced in other areas.